hintjens/zmq-rainbow/README.md

 ## Subscriber (ROUTER)

 The Subscriber connects a DEALER socket to the Store's ROUTER socket on port `30002`, specifying the channel to subscribe to as the first message.
-If this is empty it will receive messages from all channels and print them.
+If this is empty it will receive messages from all channels.

 ## Store